 My first encounter with yoga was through meeting a friend’s mother while she was in headstand.
 This was the late 1970s and totally out of character for mothers of the time, at least in my neighborhood.
 I later learned that Mardi was a yoga instructor!
 She helped me think very differently about what our bodies and minds are capable of and launched me on my yoga journey.

 My special interests are hands, feet, pain-free movement, functional fitness and healthy aging.
 I also enjoy working with at-risk youth.
-Outside of the studio, you can find me in my garden or kayaking, paddle boarding or hiking with my family.
+Outside of the studio, you can find me in my garden, sketching, paddle boarding with my dog, or hiking with my family.
 I look forward to practicing with you!